 We seek to foster a culture of welcome for sanctuary seekers across the University and our wider community, and offer scholarships to support asylum seekers pursue higher education at the University of Hull.

-We are members of the Cara Scholars at Risk UK Universities Network and signatories of the pledge to support implementation of the UNHCR Global Compact on Refugees.4
+We are members of the Cara Scholars at Risk UK Universities Network and a signatory of the pledge to support implementation of the UNHCR Global Compact on Refugees.4

 Find out more about University of Sanctuary.